-The Centre for Environmental Justice (CEJ), formerly the Environmental Justice Research Unit (EJRU), was founded in 2016 to bring together scholars in the School of Law and Politics working on the legal and political dimensions of environmental degradation.
+The Centre for Environmental Law and Policy (CELP), formerly the Centre for Environmental Justice (CEJ), was founded in 2016 to bring together scholars in the School of Law and Politics working on the legal and political dimensions of environmental degradation.
 This institutional-level combination of law and politics enables us to pursue original research that challenges disciplinary boundaries and delves into a wide variety of environmental justice considerations.
+Please see our blog and publication pages for a more detailed overview of our research.

 As well as research, our members contribute to the School’s extensive undergraduate and postgraduate teaching provision in environmental law and politics, and we welcome student membership and participation.
 Our PhD students are particularly valued members and we benefit from their contribution to our events and the development of the Centre.